merlin.algorithms.layer module

 Args:

-output_size: Optional classical output width. device: Optional target device for tensors. dtype: Optional tensor dtype. no_bunching: Whether to restrict to states without photon bunching.
+input_size: Size of the classical input vector.
+Must be 20 or lower. output_size: Optional classical output width. device: Optional target device for tensors. dtype: Optional tensor dtype. computation_space: Logical computation subspace; one of {“fock”, “unbunched”, “dual_rail”}.

 Returns: